 Since moving to Asheville, I have spent 18 weeks at Penland working with incredible ceramic artists like Matt Kelleher, David Eichelberger, and Heather Mae Erickson.
 I have completed a number of residencies - most notably at Penland School of Craft and a 3 year residency at Odyssey Clayworks in Asheville, which greatly helped me develop my business strategy.
 Additionally, I have taught many ceramics and design workshops across the country.

 By this point, I had started my career as a studio potter.
 One of my first projects was organizing dinners at restaurants with a number of other artists to offer a handmade dining experience.
 Presently, my focus is bridging the gap between design and craft by adding digital technology to the practice of the studio craftsperson.
-I am a collaborative design facilitator that inspires American craftspeople to design and produce innovative kitchen and home decor goods.
+I am a collaborative design facilitator who inspires American craftspeople to design and produce innovative kitchen and home decor goods.